-- \Institute Leadership and Managment (ILM) Programmes from level 3-5 - A programme that uses the ILM criteria but is designed to be relevant to PTHB and PCC needs, utilising respective organisation's key documents , values and compassionate leadership principles.
+- Institute Leadership and Managment (ILM) Programmes from level 3-5 A programme that uses the ILM criteria but is designed to be relevant to PTHB and PCC needs, utilising respective organisation's key documents, values and compassionate leadership principles.
 Cohort 2 of the level 3/4 programme started in September, as did cohort 8 of the level 5 programme.
-There are currently 77 staff engaged in the programmes at various levels of completion. - MSc In leading Digital Transformation There are currently 3 staff from PTHB attending the programme with USW - \Professional development qualifications in Project and Programme Management - To date since March 2022 at total of 57 staff have taken part in project and programme management courses that range from an introduction to a full-Prince2 qualification
+There are currently 77 staff engaged in the programmes at various levels of completion. - MSc In leading Digital Transformation There are currently 3 staff from PTHB attending the programme with USW - Professional development qualifications in Project and Programme in project and programme management courses that range from an introduction to a full-Prince2 qualification